zachasme/h3-pg/docs/api.md

 *Since v4.0.0*

-Returns true if the given indices are neighbors
+Returns true if the given indices are neighbors.